Discover Ann's

 the Journey of Fredrick Davis"

-This is my most significant contribution to the art world.
-The documentary evolved from my relationship with Fredrick, an African-American youth who came from an impoverished background to achieve his dream of dancing with the Dance Theater of Harlem.
+This documentary evolved from my relationship with Fredrick, an African-American youth who came from an impoverished background to achieve his dream of dancing with the Dance Theater of Harlem.
 I've known him since he was 13 and watched him grow and develop into a fine ballet dancer.
 I conceived of the film, drilled down and raised funds for 3 years to have it produced.
-I did none of the script writing, shooting or editing, but provided tons of research material to the producers, coordinated interviews and shoots, and was involved throughout the filming process.
+I provided of research material accumulated over several years, helped coordinated interviews and shoots, and was involved throughout the filming process.
 My name appears in the credits at the end as Coordinating Producer of this 60-minute film which aired in 2015; won a midsouth Regional Emmy in 2016 and became part of the PBS Fall Arts Festival in the fall of 2016.
 It has aired all over the world and helped Fredrick develop a very successful career.
 In 2021, the rights were renewed by PBS for another 2 years.
-Like any good story, it has staying power.
+The film's underlying theme of the power of the arts to change lives, continues to resonate through the years.
 I retired from PBS after its premiere in 2015, and have been involved in board development work with several arts nonprofit organizations.